obycode/DSCAlarmSmartThings/README.md

-## AD2SmartThings v3.0
+## AD2SmartThings v2.1
 ### ===================
 ### Integrate your Honeywell or Ademco alarm panel into your SmartThings physical graph
 ADT / Honeywell / Ademco / Vista / Alarm / SmartThings / Alarm Panel / Home Alarm

-Do you have a home alarm panel and want to integrate with SmartThings?
-Do you hate the hassle of remember to arm and having to rush to disarm?
+Do want to integrate your home alarm panel with SmartThings?
+Do you hate the hassle arming your panle and having to rush to disarm?
 Do you want to install another keypad and don't want to deal with your alarm company?
 Do you have an alarm panel and never use it?

 This is a relatively simple integration project that effectively integrates your Honeywell or Ademco alarm panel with SmartThings.
 These panels are typically installed by ADT or other alarm companies.
 You can choose to continue or not with your ADT  monitoring service.
 This project works either way.

 After installing this project, control of your alarm panel becomes intuitive and automagic!
-* Have it arm automatically after everyone has left the house by integrating with your presence sensors!
-And have it disarm when you arrive.
+* Automatically arm your panel after everyone has left the house, and have it disarm when you arrive.
-* Use automation to have your alarm automatically turn on when you go to bed and turn off when you wake up
+* Use automation to turn on your alarm when you go to bed and turn off when you wake up
-* Control your alarm panel via a MiniMote or activate from other sensors or devices
+* Control your alarm panel via your smartphone or a MiniMote or activate from other sensors or devices
-* Use your phone to send a panic alarm when something is amiss
+* Use your smartphone or Minimote to send a panic alarm when there is danger.

 Date: May 17, 2015
-This is Version 3.0 release.
-This release standardizes the hardware assembly of the AD2SmartThings device which addresses the top two support issues.
+This is Version 2.1 release.
+This release standardizes the hardware assembly of the AD2SmartThings device, which addresses the top two support issues.
+The release includes a new Version 2.1 of the Arduino sketch and a new README with updated project instructions.
 The release does not add any additional capabilities to Version 2.0 and uses the same Device Type.
 If you already updated to Version 2.0 or recently completed the project, I don't see any reason to update.
 However, if you still want to update, you simply reconfigure your hardware and update the Arduino sketch being sure to include the ST_Anything SmartThings library.
-The libraries from SmartThings and the ArduinoMega library used in versions 1 & 2 are not compatible with this Version 3.0 sketch.
+The libraries from SmartThings and the ArduinoMega library are not compatable with this Version 2.1 sketch.
 You must use the ST_Anything SmartThings library.
 A big thanks to Daniel Ogorchock and his son, Daniel Ogorchock, for creating a superior version of the SmartThings library with many enhancements and  full support for the Arduino Mega.

-Date: Feb 8, 2015
-This is Version 2.0 release.
-To use this release you have to install or update both the Device Type v2.0 and the Arduino Sketch 2.0.
 This release is not backwards compatable with the Version 1.X device type.

 ## High Level Project Steps